Wilson Popenoe: Personal life

 Popenoe was married to the British archeologist Dorothy Popenoe, who was involved in excavation of the Playa de los Muertos in Honduras.

 His brother was agricultural explorer, eugenicist, and marriage counselor Paul Popenoe.

+Wilson Popenoe died at Antigua Guatemala and is buried in the San Lazaro Cemetery there.

+Popenoe's historic house and gardens, Casa Popenoe in Antigua Guatemala, is operated as historic house museum, where guided tours are conducted daily.